 Glen Nevis, the Scottish valley which served as the location for Wallace's childhood village, also enjoys the heaviest rainfall in Europe.
 During the six weeks spent filming in the area, only three days of sunshine occurred, during which the wedding scene was finished.
 The filmmakers resigned themselves to the fact that constant rain was inevitable, and opted to film scenes regardless of weather conditions.

-Gibson, a notorious jokester, directed some scenes in an Elmer Fudd voice and even yelled, "CUT!" during Murron's funeral scene by putting his arm around the actress playing her mother and hollering, "Will you put a sock in it!"
+Mel Gibson, a notorious jokester, directed some scenes in an Elmer Fudd voice and even yelled, "CUT!" during Murron's funeral scene by putting his arm around the actress playing her mother and hollering, "Will you put a sock in it!"
 This caused the actress to go from crying in character to break character and laugh.
-Gibson also intentionally started a false rumor that Sophie Marceau was the daughter of noted French mime Marcel Marceau.
+Gibson also intentionally started a false rumour that Sophie Marceau was the daughter of noted French mime Marcel Marceau.

 While the movie took great care to depict several groups all dressed alike in their representative tartans (the plaid pattern on the kilts), the use of clan tartans and any organized rules for kilts and patterns was a Victorian invention, much later than the time of the movie.

 Shortly after Wallace is knighted, an elderly member of Clan Balliol (portrayed by Bernard Horsfall) asks Wallace about the Balliol claim to the throne of Scotland.
 In real life, John Balliol became King of Scotland in 1292, but was deposed by King Edward I of England in 1296.
 The real William Wallace swore his loyalty to King John Balliol, even after Balliol was imprisoned in England.